 As finals week approaches, it’s easy for college students to become extremely overwhelmed with the amount of studying that must be completed for all our classes in just one miserable week.

 While the craze is inevitable, there are still some things you can do to ensure that while you’re studying your butt off, you’re not kicking your mental health to the curb.
-Remember students: your grades are important, but so is your physical well-being!
-So, here are a few tips on how to end the semester strong, and keep your mental health intact too.
+Remember, students: your grades are important, but so is your physical well-being!
+So, here are a few tips on how to get through finals week strong and keep your mental health intact too.

 1. Get At Least 6 Hours of Sleep Per Night